-Given these requirements have only been in place since August 2020 and the recreational fishery closes on October 31, the following data should be considered preliminary.
-As of February 1, 2021, 340 tilefish permits have been issued for private recreational anglers.
+As of October 2021, 814 tilefish permits have been issued for private recreational anglers.
 This permit allows recreational anglers to land both blueline and golden tilefish.
-For the 2020 fishing year, 8 private recreational trips were reported by recreational anglers with landings equal to 84 fish.
-The low landings associated with private anglers may be attributed to the short fishing season (as a result of when implementation occurred), this being the first-time recreational anglers are required to report, and the COVID-19 pandemic decreasing effort further offshore.
+For the 2021 fishing year, 34 private recreational trips were reported by recreational anglers with landings equal to 319 fish.

 Currently, there is no average weight that can be applied to blueline tilefish across the coast as average weights vary significantly.
 Thus, recreational catch is summarized in numbers of fish.
-For 2020, MRIP reported no blueline tilefish landings through the private/rental mode, however, 84 fish were reported through the new private angler permitting/reporting requirements.
-VTRs presented 9,792 fish caught (including estimated discards) via the for-hire fleet.
-Total recreational removals are then estimated to be 9,876 fish.
+For 2021, MRIP reported 48,749 blueline tilefish caught through the private/rental mode, however, only 343 fish were reported through the new private angler permitting/reporting requirements.
+VTRs presented 13,882 fish caught (including reported discards) via the for-hire fleet.
+Total recreational removals are then estimated to be 62,631 fish.
 Catch in pounds is then estimated using a range of accepted weights (3-6 pounds from NY to NC, as indicated by the tilefish advisors) across the coast (Table 8).
 For reference, an accepted average weight of 3.65 pounds was proposed in Amendment 1 to the Tilefish FMP.